librae8226/flats/README.md

 # flats
-An application using TuShare data API served by Flask
+An application using TuShare data API served by Flask, for quants.